Virginia lawyer sues Roanoke police, accuses them of racially motivated retaliation

 “I see you got your house done,” the complaint quotes the officer as saying.

-“My client believe took it as a threat when they said it looks like you got a lot of work done to the house and then tore up the house,” said Joshua H. Erlich, an Arlington civil rights attorney.
+“My client, I believe, took it as a threat when they said, ‘It looks like you got a lot of work done to the house’ and then tore up the house,” said Joshua H. Erlich, an Arlington civil rights attorney.

 Cathy Reynolds’s lawsuit and her attorney said they believe the information in the warrant was fabricated or based on a tip that had not been properly corroborated.